mj-crabtree/unix-admin/logbooks/lab04.md

 sys     0m9.710s
 ```

-This second command was able to perform 0.671s faster than the previous command, possibly due to the increased processor time enjoyed by the process as a result of the reduction in nice value.
+This second command was able to perform `0.671s` faster than the previous command, possibly due to the increased processor time enjoyed by the process as a result of the reduction in nice value.

 32. *Why do you think, user and sys time are not so different when compared to the values obtained after the first run of cruncher?*

-The processing time is the factor affected by the reduction in the process' nice value, the time it takes for the system to read the file and the time it takes to process system calls will be the same.
+The processing time is the factor affected by the reduction in the process' `nice` value, the time it takes for the system to read the file and process system calls will be the same regardless of the `nice` value.

 33. *Note the actual outputs for real, user and sys time again.
 Comment on any improvement in performance.*